MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-log-changes.md

 ---
-title: Track User Activity in a Change Log| Microsoft Docs
+title: Auditing changes| Microsoft Docs
 description: You can activate a user log so that you have a history of any changes made to data in tracked tables.
+You can also track activities with certain types of activity logs.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: get-started-article